 How the film handles its portrayal of autism.
 They not only got many of the little details right from Wolff's awkward social skills to his compulsive need to finish his work, they were also quite respectful of the disorder as well, of both its challenges and sometimes advantages.
 Some credit also has to go to Ben Affleck for his portrayal, which is very accurate and nuanced.

-While the film's premise require Wolff to be slightly stereotypical it is impressive how well Affleck and the writers avoid having Wolff being over the top.
-He is bluntly honest but not cruel.
-He can hold a conversation even if it clearly makes him uncomfortable.
+While the film's premise requires Wolff to be slightly stereotypical, it is impressive how well Affleck and the writers avoid having Wolff being over the top.
+He is bluntly honest, but not cruel.
+He can hold a conversation, even if it clearly makes him uncomfortable.
 While he has "little professor" type conversational ticks (statements he has clearly memorized and rehearsed beforehand like his explanation of autism) they aren't said robotically or rushed through like in most depictions.

 You've probably never seen a film make accounting look this exciting, and not all of it is because of the action sequences.